cestastanford/chinese_input/README.md

 # Chinese Input

-Visualizing Chinese input through QWERTY keyboards.
+Studying the pathways of Chinese character input through QWERTY keyboards, a research collaboration between [Tom Mullaney](http://tsmullaney.com) and [Jason A. Heppler](http://jasonheppler.org).

 This repository exists mainly for the preparation and storage of data.
-Visualization is handled in the Palladio path component repository.
+Visualization is handled in the [Palladio path component](https://github.com/humanitiesplusdesign/palladio-path-component) repository.

-## Project Team

-- Prof. Tom Mullaney
-- Jason A. Heppler